-A Master of Arts in Religion serves: those preparing for further graduate work in Religious Studies or other humanities disciplines at the PhD level; those preparing for teaching positions at community colleges or for adjunct instructor positions at colleges or universities; those preparing for professional careers (e.g., journalism, foreign service, non-profit organizations) in non-academic settings; or those simply seeking to enjoy the intellectual rewards of a liberal arts education at the graduate level.
+A Master of Arts in Religion serves: those preparing for further graduate work in Religious Studies or other humanities disciplines at the PhD level; those preparing for teaching positions at community colleges or for adjunct instructor positions at colleges or universities; those preparing for professional careers (e.g., journalism, foreign service, non-profit organizations) in nonacademic settings; or those simply seeking to enjoy the intellectual rewards of a liberal arts education at the graduate level.
 The curriculum includes study in an area of concentration, required courses to ensure breadth of religious and theological background, an MA colloquium, language study, and the development of a thesis.
+Students will work with both the advising center and the Director of the MA program and area faculty within their chosen concentration throughout the program.

 Students must meet the requirements as specified in the Master's Student Handbook and Catalog for their year of matriculation in order to graduate.
-Requirements for the degree are at least 80 quarter credits (or 40 quarter credits in addition to an MDiv degree or its equivalent from an accredited institution), with a cumulative grade point average of 2.0 or better; an area of concentration, colloquium, proficiency in one foreign language, and a research thesis.
+Requirements for the degree are at least 80 quarter credits (or 40 quarter credits in addition to an MDiv degree or its equivalent from an accredited institution), with a cumulative grade point average of 2.0 or better; an area of concentration, seminar, proficiency in one foreign language, and a research thesis.